npisi/The-EventHub/README.md

 - Replace the custom carousel with React carousel libraries if needed.
 - Extend the login modal with authentication logic and API integration.

+## API Integration & CORS

+**Note:** For development, you can use CORS browser extensions to enable cross-origin requests when testing API integrations.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.